Fedtekansler/AWP/Exercises 2/README.txt

 See [2.3] javascript_dynamic_content.html - open the webpage for explanation.

+# 2.4 Fun with HTML events

+See the console when running [2.4] javascript_html_events.html.

+# 2.5 ES6 with Babel

+See the console when running [2.5] javascript_es6_babel.html.

 # 2.6 Code style

 See [2.6] javascript_codestyle.html - open webpage for explanations.